General Guide

 Choose Claude if description quality is your priority

-Claude tends to generate more nuanced and context-rich descriptions.
-If you work with complex images, detailed documents, or files where the filename really needs to capture subtle content, Claude is a strong pick.
+Claude tends to write longer, more context-aware descriptions.
+If you work with complex images, detailed documents, or files where the filename really needs to capture subtle content, Claude is worth the extra per-call cost.

 Switch providers any time